-Rental values used for similar properties were based on properties that were not new but the property is forecast to fetch a premium once complete.
+Rental values used for similar properties were based on properties that were not new but the property was forecast to fetch a premium once complete.
 The rental income used for comparison in the implicit investment approach was based on older properties.
 Location of the property is an additional unobservable factor as it is in a prime location.

 Valuations rely on historical market evidence for calculation inputs.
 These include transaction prices for comparable properties and rent and capitalisation rates.
 Such market evidence does not exist at present to directly calculate Zimbabwean Dollar values.
-Therefore, we have adopted the approach for the meanwhile of converting US\$ valuation inputs at the Inter-Bank Foreign Exchange Auction Rate of the day to calculate ZWL property values.
+Therefore, we have adopted the approach of converting US\$ valuation inputs at the Inter-Bank Foreign Exchange Auction rate of the day to calculate ZWL property values.

-For the performance of a valuation, the key inputs for the valuation of non-residential investment properties are the rent income and the capitalisation rate.
-No trends for the ZWL rents have yet been established neither is there easily verifiable market evidence of ZWL transactions to enable analysis of the yields.
-It is unlikely that ZWL rent movements will mirror the activity on the inter-bank foreign exchange market.
-In addition the property market will price the risk associated with the ZWL which is not a fully convertible currency, and this will be reflected through the capitalisation rates.
+For the performance of a valuation, the key inputs for the valuation of non-residential investment properties are rental income and the capitalisation rate.
+No trends for ZWL rent have yet been established neither is there easily verifiable market evidence of ZWL transactions to enable analysis of the yields.
+It is unlikely that ZWL rental movements will mirror the activity on the inter-bank foreign exchange market.
+In addition, the property market will price the risk associated with the ZWL which is not a fully convertible currency, and this will be reflected through capitalisation rates.